How Much Horsepower Does A Turbo Add?

 It’s fair to guess that you’d see 15% to 25% gains if you fitted a turbo to a V6.

-V6s already have the potential for more power output than I4s.
-Adding turbos will see more obvious benefits.
+V6s already have the potential for greater power output than I4s.
+Adding turbos will yield more evident benefits.

-For example, if you already have 200 hp, you should expect a turbo to raise it to about 250 hp.
+For example, if you already have 200 horsepower, you should expect a turbo to raise it to about 250 hp.

 How Much HP Would A Turbo Add To A V8?